-- To deliver our annual Healthy Norwich action plan with our key partners to improve health and wellbeing in the City. - To support the provision of an appropriate housing stock in the City including bringing empty homes back into use and building new affordable homes. - To prevent people in the City from becoming homeless through providing advice and alternative housing options. - To improve the council's own housing stock through a programme of upgrades and maintenance and provide a good service to tenants. - To improve the standard of private housing in the City through advice, grants and enforcement and supporting people's ability to live independently in their own homes through provision of a home improvement agency.
+- To deliver our annual Healthy Norwich action plan with our key partners to improve health and wellbeing. - To support the provision of an appropriate housing stock including bringing long term empty homes back into use and building new affordable homes. - To prevent people in the city from becoming homeless through providing advice and alternative housing options.

+- To improve the council's own housing stock through a programme of upgrades and maintenance and provide a good service to tenants. - To improve the standard of private housing in the city through advice, grants and enforcement and supporting people's ability to live independently in their own homes through provision of a home improvement agency.